MEET THE

 LEVEL 2

 UV-C improves airflow levels and eliminates organic material on surfaces, which helps improve indoor air quality (IAQ) by reducing pathogens and odors.
-This improves occupant productivity, boosts comfort levels, and reduces sick time.
+This improves occupant productivity, boosts comfort levels, and reduces absenteeism.

 LEVEL 3